gajus/scream/README.md

 /**
  * Returns true if screen is in "minimal" UI.
  *
- * iOS 8 has removed the minimal-ui as a viewport property.
+ * iOS 8 has removed the minimal-ui viewport property.
  * Nevertheless, user can enter minimal-ui using touch-drag-down gesture.
  * This method is used to detect if user is in minimal-ui view.
  *
  * @return {Boolean}
  */
-scream.isMinimalView()
+scream.isMinimalView();
 ```

 ## Download